 - If you are with a private Krankenkasse, you have the right to cancel your private plan & switch to a public one to lower your costs.
 You can also decide to stay with a private health insurance provider, the Arbeitsagentur would then contribute to part of the costs

 Dental healthcare in Germany

 The German healthcare system takes good care of your teeth with trained professionals and up to-date equipment.
 Basic care is provided as standard by all healthcare providers in Germany:

 - Teeth descaling

 - Teeth removal

-Other more extensive treatments (such as parodontologie treatments, fillings with premium composites, crowns, dentures implants, tooth replacements, surgery related to aesthetics/looks) are treated differently.
+Other more extensive treatments (such as parodontologie treatments, fillings with premium composites, crowns, dentures implants, etc) are treated differently.
 Public healthcare companies will cover only 60% to 70% of the costs.
-If you go with a private health insurance in Germany, you will be able to decide exactly what will be covered, and how it will be covered.
+Private providers will cover costs based on the agreed contracts.

 If you want more detailed information and whether you really need a complementary dental insurance in Germany, feel free to read this detailed post.

 Mental healthcare in Germany

 Costs associated to psychotherapy for mental illnesses are covered by public Krankenkassen, also if those disorders come from another condition, even physical ones (depression in case of cancer for example).
 They however only recognize those 3 methodologies: